ocular-d/writing-extension-pack/docs/content/docs/setup/_index.md

 We :heart: writing:

+Add a link to dependency page.

 ## Auto setup

 Here all info on how to use *gist sync* bla bla bla

 - Install the extenions-pack
 - Configure (donwload from public gist)
-- Add notes about ytother settings
+- Add notes about other settings

 Lorem markdownum, a quoque nutu est *quodcumque mandasset* veluti.
 Passim inportuna totidemque nympha fert; repetens pendent, poenarum guttura sed vacet